taarikakanauji/bank-transactions-analysis/README.md

     Q : Which regions are recording the highest number of transactions?

-    Q : Which areas to focus on for impovements based on this data?
+    Q : Which areas to focus on for improvements based on this data?

 ## Steps followed